New to desert ferns? Learn these

 ASTROLEPIS

-Leaves pinnate, dark green, long and narrow.
+Scaly Cloak Ferns Leaves pinnate, dark green, long and narrow.
 Leaflets have tiny white star-shaped scales on the upper surface and fringed white to brownish ribbonlike scales on the lower surface.
-Sori are scattered near the edge of leaflets, often clustered between lobes.
-Typically grows in full sun on rocky slopes or ridgetops.
+Sori are often clustered between lobes.
+Full sun on rocky slopes or ridgetops.
 The most sun-tolerant of the xerophytic ferns.
 SIMILAR GENERA: Both types of leaflet scales are unique to this genus.
 In our area, the narrow, pinnate leaves are also distinctive. |

 ![]() |